Skip to main content

 • Total area: 450 hectares

-• Planned number of apartments: around 13,000 units
+• Planned number of apartments: about 13,000 units

-• Hotel rooms: over 850
+• Hotel rooms: >850

 • Planned employment: 12,000 new jobs